alexwaeseperlman/Pokerbots/docs/src/bot_dev.md

 # Building a Bot

 ## Communicating with the engine
-Pokerbots get the game state and make their moves by communicating through stdin and stdout.
+Bots get the game state and make their moves by communicating through stdin and stdout.

 This is what a round looks like:
 1. A single line with an integer `0 <= N < = 1`.
 This is your player number.